kevindelord/DKHelper/README.md

 To run the example project; clone the repo, and run `pod install` from the Example directory first.

+## Documentation

+A HTML documentation is exist on the /doc directory.

 ## Requirements

 This pod requires ARC.